Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 }
 ```

-You can see some simple styles that just affect the `body`, `font size`, and `line-height`.
+You see some simple styles that just affect the `body`, `font size`, and `line-height`.
 Later, you add an `input` and a `button` to your app, so you also added some nice styles for those.

 'Save' and move to your entry point; your `index.html` file.

 ### index.html

 Add `HTML` to your `index.html` file.

-I suggest using **Emmet Extension** that comes with VS Code, because it allows you to type the name of the `HTML` elements, like ‘`head`’ or ‘`title`’, hit the tab key, and Emmet will output the complete `HTML` element’s tag rather than having to type it all out by hand.
+- I suggest using **Emmet Extension** that comes with VS Code, because it allows you to type the name of the `HTML` elements, like ‘`head`’ or ‘`title`’, hit the tab key, and Emmet will output the complete `HTML` element’s tag rather than having to type it all out by hand.
 It’s a nice little timesaver.

 ```
 <html>